jaclu/tmux-menus/README.md

 reactivated.

-The downside of this is that if there were no current task running in the active pane, you will see `fg: no current job` being printed.
+The downside of this is that if there were no current task running in the active pane, you will see `fg: no current job` being printed when the dialog is exited.
 This can be ignored.

 The menu system works the same using Whiptail, however the menu shortcuts are not as convenient, since Whiptail does not differentiate